 - Family photos, wedding portraits, abstract, and travel photos are my personal favorites for the kitchen.
 Oh, and of course, food!

-General Styling Notes for How to Display Photos In Your Home
+General Styling Notes Displaying Portraits In Your Home

 Achieve A Balanced Display.